Thandavam

-Thandavam is a 2002 Indian Malayalam-language action film directed by Shaji Kailas, written by S. Suresh Babu, and produced by Johny Sagariga.
-It stars Mohanlal, Kiran Rathod, Nedumudi Venu, Vijaykumar, Sai Kumar, Jagathy Sreekumar,Manoj K. Jayan, and Jagadish.
+Thandavam is a 2002 Indian Malayalam-language action drama directed by Shaji Kailas, written by S. Suresh Babu, and produced by Johny Sagariga.
+It stars Mohanlal, Kiran Rathod, Nedumudi Venu, Vijaykumar, Sai Kumar, Jagathy Sreekumar, Manoj K. Jayan, and Jagadish.
 Released in 86 centers, Thandavam was released with high expectations and had the highest opening-day collection at the box office in the history of Malayalam cinema at the time, although it failed to maintain it further and ended up as an average grosser.The film was dubbed into Tamil and released as Erumugam.